Swayam13-exe/Temporal-Fusion-Transformer-Electricity-Forecasting/README.md

 selection networks, gated residual networks, interpretable attention, native quantile loss) earns its keep on this task, both for point accuracy and for genuinely useful probabilistic forecasts.

+### Interpretability

+TFT's native attention mechanism independently rediscovered this dataset's daily periodicity: attention weights peak sharply at ~24-hour intervals in the lookback window (strongest at "same hour yesterday" and "right now"), with no explicit seasonal feature required.
+Variable importance further confirms `hour` as the single most influential input, and `client_id` as the dominant static signal (~77% of static importance) -- corroborating, independently, the same design decisions that fixed the LightGBM and LSTM baselines earlier in this project (categorical client encoding, per-client specialization).
+See `notebooks/attention_interpretability.py` for the full analysis and plots.

+### Drift Monitoring

+Weekly rolling evaluation across the test period (Oct-Dec 2014) shows the model performing consistently well through most weeks (MAE well below the reference baseline in weeks 5-11), but both point accuracy and calibration degrade sharply in the final two weeks -- MAE rises from ~115 kWh to 269 kWh (crossing the drift threshold), and p10-p90 coverage drops from ~0.80-0.85 to ~0.73-0.74.

+These final two weeks fall on Christmas and New Year's.
+This corroborates a hypothesis raised earlier in the project when diagnosing LightGBM's RMSE gap against seasonal naive: none of the calendar features used anywhere in this project (`hour`, `day_of_week`, `month`, `is_weekend`) include an explicit holiday signal, so all three models are structurally blind to holiday-driven demand shifts.
+TFT's attention mechanism independently learned pure weekly periodicity (see Interpretability, above) with nothing holiday-aware to fall back on -- so it's unsurprising this is exactly where it struggles most.
+A natural next step (noted for future work rather than implemented here) would be adding an `is_holiday` feature across all models.

+See `src/drift_monitoring.py` and `reports/drift_weekly_report.csv` for the
+full weekly breakdown.

 ## Author